acani/acani.github.com/opportunity/index.md

 layout: default
 ---

-# acani iOS Opportunity & Summer Internship
+# Acani iOS Opportunity & Summer Internship

 ## Opportunity

 Gain valuable experience [pair programming](http://j.mp/cuq3vn) with other iOS engineers on a really *SWEET* project... all while having fun and getting paid.

-By the end of the summer, you'll be a much more experienced iOS engineer, prepared to build an app of your own or to take on an exciting position at acani or at any other company seeking iOS engineers.
-For example, because of my work on acani, I recently acquired a position as an iOS Engineer at [Venmo][1].
+By the end of the summer, you'll be a much more experienced iOS engineer, prepared to build an app of your own or to take on an exciting position at Acani or at any other company seeking iOS engineers.
+For example, because of my work on Acani, I recently acquired a position as an iOS Engineer at [Venmo][1].

 You'll be able to claim to your friends, on your resume, and in interviews that you have at least one substantial app in the App Store.